Purity (novel): Reception

 The novel garnered high praise from some and negative reviews from others, with Nick Patch stating that the debates centered on Franzen himself.
-The novelist told Toronto Star, "So, people with a lot of time on their hands and no real interest in what is true think I’m a bad person — So what?
+The novelist told the Toronto Star, "So, people with a lot of time on their hands and no real interest in what is true think I’m a bad person — So what?
 It’s not going to end my career.”
 Michiko Kakutani's review in The New York Times was favorable, calling the book "dynamic" and dubbing it Franzen's "most intimate novel yet."
 Harper's described the novel's plot as a "beautiful arabesque," and suggests that Franzen seems to have responded to past accusations of anti-feminist chauvinism with blunt clichés.

 Darlena Cunha said the novel "only serves to criticize young feminists who use the Internet and dare to stand up to convention. [...]
 In Purity, Franzen equates masculinity with power, money, logic, and cruel thinking.
 But when these traits lead his male protagonists down sordid paths, the blame falls on the women — the crazy mothers, the crazy wives, the vulnerable girls."
 A review of the book in The Economist magazine stated Purity did not compare favorably with his previous works.
 It stated that the book "feels like an imitation of Mr. Franzen's earlier novels, without the emotional resonance and subtlety."

 In a June 2018 profile of Franzen in The New York Times Magazine, Purity was revealed to have been a relative commercial disappointment compared to Franzen's two previous novels.
 According to the article, Purity has only sold 255,476 copies to date since its release in 2015, compared to 1.15 million copies of Freedom sold since its publication in 2010, and 1.6 million copies of The Corrections sold since its publication in 2001.